-- (1) General.
-The Commission shall administer and enforce this chapter, except that the City Building Inspection Division shall also enforce the maintenance requirements under ss.
-41.09 and 41.13.
-In the exercise of their enforcement responsibilities under this chapter, authorized agents of the Commission and the City Building Inspection Division may inspect properties, issue warning notices and compliance orders, and refer cases to the City Attorney for court enforcement. - (2) Restoration orders.
-The Commission may issue restoration orders as provided under s.
-41.10(4), 41.11(4) and 41.14(4). - (3) Court injunctions.
-The City Attorney, on behalf of the Commission, may petition a court of competent jurisdiction to issue an injunction to prohibit a continued violation of this chapter or an order legally issued by the Commission under this chapter.
+(b) In the exercise of its enforcement responsibilities under par. (a), the Commission or its authorized agents may inspect properties, issue warning notices and compliance orders, and refer cases to the City Attorney for court enforcement.

+(2) Remedial orders.
+The Commission may issue remedial orders as provided under s.
+41.10(4), 41.11(4) and 41.14(4).

+(3) Court injunctions.
+The City Attorney, on behalf of the Commission, may petition a court of competent jurisdiction to issue an injunction to prohibit a continued violation of this chapter or a lawful order issued by the Commission under this chapter.
 The City Attorney may petition the court to issue an ex parte restraining order or temporary injunction pending the issuance of a permanent injunction, and may ask the court to grant other relief as appropriate.

 (4) Penalties.
-A person who violates this ordinance is subject to a court-ordered forfeiture of not less than \$250 nor more than \$500 per violation; except that a violation committed within 36 months after an initial forfeiture judgment is subject to a forfeiture of not less than \$500 nor more than \$1,000 per violation, and a violation committed within 36 months after a second forfeiture judgment is subject to a forfeiture of at least \$1,000 per violation.
+A person who violates this chapter or a lawful order issued under this chapter is subject to a court-ordered forfeiture of not less than \$250 nor more than \$500 per violation; except that a violation committed within 36 months after an initial forfeiture judgment is subject to a forfeiture of not less than \$500 nor more than \$1,000 per violation, and a violation committed within 36 months after a second forfeiture judgment is subject to a forfeiture of at least \$1,000 per violation.
 Each day of violation, and each violation of a separate provision of this ordinance, constitutes a separate violation.

 [COMMENT: The sections cited in sub.
-(2) clarify and expand the Commission's current authority to issue restoration orders, as appropriate.
+(2) strengthen and clarify the Commission's current authority to issue remedial orders.
 Subsection (3) is new.
 Subsection (4) clarifies, but does not significantly alter, current penalties.]

-Subchapter VI Planning, Coordinating and Promoting Historic Preservation
+Subchapter VII Planning, Coordinating and Promoting Historic Preservation

-41.20 PLANNING, COORDINATING AND PROMOTING HISTORIC PRESERVATION.
+41.21 PLANNING, COORDINATING AND PROMOTING HISTORIC PRESERVATION.

-- (1) Landmarks commission.
-The Commission shall do all of the following: - (a) Promote and facilitate historic preservation in the City of Madison, consistent with this chapter.
-The Commission may accept gifts and grants for the purpose of historic preservation, consistent with this chapter, and shall deposit those gifts and grants to a City fund specifically designated for that purpose. - (b) Promote public information, education and tourism related to the historic heritage of the City of Madison, including landmarks and historic districts designated under this chapter. - (c) Prepare, implement and periodically update historic preservation plans, surveys and inventories. - (d) Compile, organize and maintain records of historic resources within the City, regardless of whether those resources are designated landmarks or located in designated historic districts. - (e) Work with other City agencies to install signs identifying designated historic districts. - (f) Work with appropriate Wisconsin officials representing the National Register of Historic Places of the United States National Park Service to promote historic preservation and to facilitate the designation, as National Register landmarks, of landmarks that are designated under this chapter. - (g) Provide information and assistance related to the preservation of historic properties throughout the City.
-This may include suggestions related to voluntary preservation practices, and available sources of funding and technical assistance. - (2) Inter-agency coordination.
-The Landmarks Commission, the City Plan Commission, the Urban Design Commission and relevant City departments shall coordinate their activities in order to do all of the following: - (a) Ensure effective administration and enforcement of this chapter. - (b) Ensure that historic preservation is an integral consideration in city planning, zoning and operating practice. - (c) Identify and preserve important historic resources. - (d) Call public attention to designated landmarks and historic districts. - (e) Preserve and where possible enhance the historic character and ambience of designated landmarks and historic districts.
+(1) Landmarks commission.
+The Commission shall do all of the following:

+(a) Promote and facilitate historic preservation in the City of Madison, consistent with this chapter.
+The Commission may accept gifts and grants for the purpose of historic preservation, consistent with this chapter, and shall deposit those gifts and grants to a City fund specifically designated for that purpose.

+(b) Promote public information, education and tourism related to the historic heritage of the City of Madison, including landmarks and historic districts designated under this chapter.

+(c) Prepare, implement and periodically update historic preservation plans, surveys and inventories.

+(d) Compile, organize and maintain records of historic resources within the City, regardless of whether those resources are designated landmarks or located in designated historic districts.

+(e) Work with other City agencies to install signs identifying designated historic districts.

+(f) Work with appropriate Wisconsin officials representing the National Register of Historic Places of the United States National Park Service to promote historic preservation and to facilitate the designation, as National Register landmarks, of landmarks that are designated under this chapter.

+(g) Provide information and assistance related to the preservation of historic properties throughout the City.
+This may include suggestions related to voluntary preservation practices, and available sources of funding and technical assistance.

+(2) Inter-agency coordination.
+The Landmarks Commission, the City Plan Commission, the Urban Design Commission and relevant City departments shall coordinate their activities in order to do all of the following:

+(a) Ensure effective administration and enforcement of this chapter.

+(b) Ensure that historic preservation is an integral consideration in city planning, zoning and operating practice.

+(c) Identify and preserve important historic resources.

+(d) Call public attention to designated landmarks and historic districts.

+(e) Preserve and where possible enhance the historic character and ambience of designated landmarks and historic districts.